Rywung, Queensland: Geography

-The Warrego Highway and Western railway line are the northern boundary of the locality.
+The Warrego Highway and Western railway line are the northern boundary of the locality, entering the locality from the north-east (Cameby / Baking Board) and exiting to the north-west (Cameby / Goombi).
 The Rywung railway station serves the locality (26.6850°S 150.47189°E).

+The land use is grazing on native vegetation.

 History

 Unity Provisional School opened on 16 November 1922 and closed in 1931.
 It was on the south-western corner of Lees Road and B Kerrs Road on the present-day boundary between Goombi and Rywung (26.7256°S 150.4556°E).

-Rywung State School opened on 1 November 1944 and closed on 31 December 1968.
+Rywung Provisional School opened 1 November 1944.
+In June 1948, it became Rywung State School.
+It closed in 1968.
 It was located on C Kerrs Road near the Warrego Highway north of the Rywung railway station (26.6840°S 150.4727°E).
 Being north of the Warrego Highway means the school's location is now within the neighbouring locality of Cameby.

+In 2009, there was a proposal to develop a coal mine in Rywung, but the project did not eventuate.